sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 -->
 ![Beyond Alt-Text: Trends in Online Accessibility Presentation Title Slide](/blog/strange-loop-2019/beyond-alt-text-0.png)

-## A bit about our speaker, Ian Forrest
+## A bit about our speaker - Ian Forrest

 Ian is an Engineering Manager based out of Toronto.
 Currently he works at BiblioCommons, where he leads the development of a multi-site WordPress application used by public libraries in over twenty cities including St. Louis, Chicago, and Boston.
 He has also had some successful side projects including gradient-animator.com, a CSS generator for animated gradients.
 In his free time he enjoys watching old movies and hopelessly cheering for local sports teams.